yaya-sy/EntropyBasedCLDMetrics/README.md

 > python src/prepare_input_files.py -c data/Librispeech/ -a [LIBRISPEECH_TRAIN-CLEAN-100_FOLDER] -m checkpoints/librispeech_360.arpa
 ```

-where `[LIBRISPEECH_TRAIN-CLEAN-100_FOLDER]` is the path to the folder containing the librispeech train-clean-100
+Where `[LIBRISPEECH_TRAIN-CLEAN-100_FOLDER]` is the path to the folder containing the librispeech train-clean-100

 ## Prepare the Providence test data

 ### Prepare utterances